porrey/Virtual-ZPL-Printer/README.md

 ![](https://github.com/porrey/Virtual-ZPL-Printer/raw/main/Images/VirtualZplPrinter-06.png)

 ## History
+###### Version 3.1.0 Updates:
+1. Exposed the Labelary API URL in global settings to allow HTTPS or HTTP.
+2. Added the option to use POST or GET in global settings.
+3. Added an option to enable Linting in global settings.
+Linting is an option provided by Labelary to provide warnings for the ZPL text sent to the API.
+4. Added a viewer for the ZPL warnings.
+The viewer can be accesses via the context menu on an image or by clicking the button on the label image (which is only visible when warnings exist).
+5. Added a preview button on the label image to open the image viewer.
+6. Made the connection test viewer output read-only.

 ###### Version 3.0.2 Updates:
 1. Added menu option to test Labelary connectivity.
 2. Added the ability to configure a physical printer to print a label retrieved from the Labelary API.
 This is currently limited in functionality and may be expanded in future versions.